$67.35-$83.44 hourly / $11,674.24-$14,462.34 monthly / $140,090.88-$173,548.08 annual

-Plans, schedules, coordinates, directs, and reviews the work of staff engaged in systems analysis, design, programming development, integration, documentation, testing and training, business data warehousing, and portal design and development.
+Plans, schedules, coordinates, directs, and reviews the work of project teams engaged in systems analysis, design, programming development, integration, documentation, testing and training, business data warehousing, web services, and portal design and development.

-Directs, through unit supervisors, project teams engaged in analyzing, designing, implementing, modifying, and maintaining information systems, portals, and a District-wide data warehouse.
+Directs, through unit team leaders, project teams engaged in analyzing, designing, implementing, modifying, and supporting information systems, web services, portals, and a District-wide data warehouse.

 Defines the scope of projects, coordinates project schedules, and monitors performance.